markstanden/run-suggestion/README.md

 # Run Suggestion Engine

-A running recommendation engine built on Azure Functions, built using TDD in sprint like iterations.
+A running recommendation engine built on Azure Functions, built using TDD practices, to an initial pre-designed UML design.

 ## Project Structure